indiraqat/Final-Orbit-LMS-frontend-indiraqat/README.md

 - **Public sites and seeded accounts.** The backend README documents the seeded demo accounts and their shared password.
 Don't leave those on a database that a public site uses — delete them or change their passwords.

-## Troubleshooting

-- **CORS error in the console** — `CLIENT_ORIGIN` on the backend doesn't exactly match the address in your browser (protocol, host, port, or a trailing slash).
-- **Pages keep sending you to the login screen** — your session is missing or the token has expired; log in again.
-- **"Failed to fetch" or empty pages** — `API_BASE_URL` in `js/api.js` is wrong
-  or the backend isn't running.
-- **Login works but the data is empty** — the database hasn't been seeded (or you have no enrollments yet).

-## Known limitations

-- The client-side role check only exists on `admin-dashboard.html` (it sends non-admins away). `manage-courses`, `manage-course-modules`, and `module-editor` can be opened by any logged-in user, but every write they make is enforced by the backend, which returns `403` for non-admins.
-- The register page's role selector doesn't do anything (see above).